Skip to the article content

 Additionally, by removing the nbn supplied equipment, you may make it harder for the new owner or occupant of the premises you’re moving from to connect to the nbn network in the future.

 If you have mistakenly removed nbn equipment from another premise you can return it to us at no cost to you.
 We have partnered with Australia Post allowing for devices to be sent back to us with a label you can access online.
-Simply follow the link below to print a return label and read the instructions on how to return the equipment, postage paid and at your convenience.
+Simply print a return label and read the instructions on how to return the equipment, postage paid and at your convenience.

 NBN Co has identified an issue with a component in some of its Fibre to the Curb (FTTC) Network Connection Devices (NCDs) that causes some devices to fail under certain conditions (areas prone to lightning and which have high resistance to earth due to the local geology).